andrew-irods/How-To/Eclipse-attach-to-icommand-executable.md

 This operation will not build the ireg app at all, simply debug it.
 This can be applied to any of the icommands in /usr/bin.

-The eclipse debugger will be run as yourself (the linux user -- "andrew" in my case).
-The iRODS user used for this exercise, is **rods** (which is the same iRODS used by the **irods** linux user).
+The eclipse debugger will be run as yourself (the linux user -- "akelly" in my case).
+The iRODS user used for this exercise, will be **andrew** (which is a new user to be added to iRODS on this system by the **irods** linux user).
 There's just a minor setup step needed for that (see below).

 ### Assumptions & Caveats ###